-- 1. BSS Olney Station;
+- 1. BSS Olney Station

 - 2. BSS C.B.
-Moore Station;
+Moore Station

-- 3. BSS City Hall Station;
+- 3. BSS City Hall Station

-- 4. MFSE Spring Garden Station; and
+- 4. MFSE Spring Garden Station

-- 5. MSFE 13th Street Station.
+- 5. MSFE 13th Street Station

 Overhaul/Modernization of eight elevators.
-Two elevators at each station:
+Two elevators at each station.

-- 1. MFSE Tioga Station;
+- 1. MFSE Tioga Station

-- MFSE Girard Station;;
+- 2. MFSE Girard Station

-- 3. MFSE Erie-Torresdale Station; and
+- 3. MFSE Erie-Torresdale Station

-- 4. MFSE 69th Street Station.
+- 4. MFSE 69th Street Station

 SEPTA is currently in construction for improvements to the MFSE Allegheny elevators.
 MFSE Somerset elevators have been completed.
 The next elevator improvement project will be at MFSE Huntingdon Station.
-SEPTA's Grade Crossing Enhancement Program (MPMS #107011, Safety and Security Improvements): This program incorporates upgrades to various grade crossings to help mitigate grade crossing events involving private, over-the-road vehicles and pedestrians.
-In FY2022, SEPTA completed the installation of quad gates at Ford Street on the Norristown Line and bids were awarded for Oak Street; Main Street; and 2nd, 3rd, Walnut, and Beaver Streets.
-SEPTA is also submitting a grant that would fund improvements at Bellevue and Woodbourne on the West Trenton Line and Union Avenue on the Media Line.
+SEPTA's Grade Crossing Enhancement Program (MPMS #107011, Safety and Security Improvements) - This program incorporates upgrades to various grade crossings to help mitigate grade crossing events involving private, over-the-road vehicles and pedestrians.
+In FY22, SEPTA completed the installation of quad gates at Ford Street on the Norristown Line and bids were awarded for Oak Street, Main St., 2nd, 3rd, Walnut, and Beaver Streets.
+SEPTA is also submitting a grant that would fund improvements at Bellevue and Woodbourne on the West Trenton Line and Union Ave on the Media Line.

-Fern Rock Transportation Center Security upgrades (MPMS #107011, Safety and Security Improvements): This project will address trespassing issues and security improvements around the Fern Rock Transportation Center.
-The work includes a grade-separated pedestrian crossover, platform repairs, and elevator upgrades on the railroad platform, as well as security fencing, lighting, and closed-circuit television (CCTV) upgrades to the Fern Rock Subway rail yard.
+Fern Rock Transportation Center Security upgrades (MPMS #107011, Safety and Security Improvements) - This project will address trespassing issues and security improvements around the Fern Rock Transportation Center.
+The work includes a grade-separated pedestrian crossover, platform repairs, and elevator upgrades on the Railroad platform, as well as security fencing, lighting, and CCTV upgrades to the Fern Rock Subway rail yard.

-System Wide Security: Through the U.S. Department of Homeland Security, the Transit Security Grant Program provides funds to operators of public transportation systems to protect critical surface transportation assets and the traveling public from acts of terrorism, and to increase the resilience of transit infrastructure.
-From this grant program, SEPTA has funded CCTV cameras on vehicles; multijurisdictional counter-terrorism emergency simulation drills on various transit modes; directing of SEPTA Transit Police Patrols in strategically designated areas during periods of elevated alert using specially trained anti-terrorism teams; hazardous material identification kits for Special Operations and Response Teams (SORT); purchase of explosive detection devices, intrusion detection and surveillance equipment, and bulletproof vests; SORT and K-9 patrol teams; upgraded mobile communications and Control Center monitoring equipment; installation of video surveillance cameras at transit facilities; implementation of a radio interoperability system; maintenance of a computer-aided dispatch and records management system for the Philadelphia region; and perimeter fencing and security cameras at SEPTA's Fern Rock facility.
+System Wide Security - Through the U.S. Department of Homeland Security (DHS), the Transit Security Grant Program provides funds to operators of public transportation systems to protect critical surface transportation assets and the traveling public from acts of terrorism, and to increase the resilience of transit infrastructure.
+From this grant program, SEPTA has funded closed circuit television (CCTV) cameras on vehicles; multi-jurisdictional counter terrorism emergency simulation drills on various transit modes; directed SEPTA Transit Police Patrols in strategically designated areas during periods of elevated alert using specially trained anti- terrorism teams; hazardous material identification kits for Special Operations and Response Teams (SORT); purchase of explosive detection devices, intrusion detection and surveillance equipment, and bulletproof vests; Special Operations and Response Teams (SORT) and K-9 patrol teams; upgraded mobile communications and Control Center monitoring equipment; installation of video surveillance cameras at transit facilities; implementation of a radio interoperability system (RIOS); maintenance of a computer aided dispatch and records management system (CAD/RMS) for the Philadelphia region; and perimeter fencing and security cameras at SEPTA's Fern Rock facility.

-Revenue Fleet Collision Avoidance Technology Pilots: Collision avoidance system technology is evolving, and there are systems now available to the public transit industry that can help reduce the human factor component to vehicle accidents.
+Revenue Fleet Collision Avoidance Technology Pilots - Collision avoidance system technology is evolving and there are systems now available to the public transit industry that can help reduce the human factor component to vehicle accidents.
 SEPTA is testing two separate collision avoidance systems.
 One pilot project will retrofit four light rail trolleys with a collision avoidance system and one pilot project will retrofit two buses.
-The results of these pilot programs will help SEPTA determine if the available technology is effective and reliable enough to pursue on a fleetwide basis.
+The results of these pilot programs will help SEPTA determine if the available technology is effective and reliable enough to pursue on a fleet-wide basis.